cameron-d28/quantum/README.md

-here are notes i have taken on quantum computing. most of it relates to IBM's qiskit sdk. i the followed qiskit tutorials on youtube, their summer school videos, as well as spent time unconventially learning about it.
+here are notes i have taken on quantum computing. most of it relates to IBM's qiskit sdk. i the followed qiskit tutorials on youtube, their summer school videos, IBM Learning Quantum, as well as spent time unconventially learning about it.